PriyamSoni-19/Spinifex-Brand-Strategy-STP/README.md

 ---

 ## Deliverables

-- Comprehensive STP Analysis Report (PDF)
+- **Comprehensive STP Analysis Report** – Breakdown of segmentation, targeting, and positioning with strategic recommendations for Spinifex Skateboards.
-- Customer Persona (document & visual)
+- **Customer Persona (document & visual)** – Profile of the ideal Gen Z customer, including demographics, motivations, and behaviours.
-- Perceptual Map (visual representation)
+- **Perceptual Map (visual representation)** – Comparison of Spinifex against competitors on different attributes.

 ---